chinapedia/wikipedia.abstract.en/Page/Resistor.md

 The total resistance of resistors connected in series is the sum of their individual resistance values.

-    A diagram of several resistors, connected end to end, with the same amount of current going through each

 R_\mathrm{eq} = R_1 + R_2 + \cdots + R_n.
 The total resistance of resistors connected in parallel is the reciprocal of the sum of the reciprocals of the individual resistors.

-    A diagram of several resistors, side by side, both leads of each connected to the same wires

 \frac{1}{R_\mathrm{eq}} = \frac{1}{R_1} + \frac{1}{R_2} + \cdots + \frac{1}{R_n}.